 A number of recent Green Register events have reflected our awareness of the growing relationship between health and sustainable construction and we feel there has never been a more appropriate time to present this course.
 Buildings today often contain inherent chemical, physiological and biological risks as a result of materials and processes employed by the construction industry in a drive to minimise costs and build times.
 Simultaneously the UK currently falls behind European and International standards of best practice concerning the use of many materials.

 The Green Register’s new half-day Building Biology Series offers a unique opportunity to learn about Building Biology to a level lower than that delivered by the longer, highly regarded and internationally recognised IBN Building Biology Consultant Course run in the UK by the Building Biology Association.
-Our course is presented by Tomas Gartner one of the experts in the field.
-Tomas is an architect, certified Building Biologist, founding Director of the Building Biology Association and a Director of Gale & Snowden Architects and Mechanical Engineers.
+Our course is presented by Tomas Gaertner one of the experts in the field.
+Tomas is an architect, certified Building Biologist IBN and founding Director of the Building Biology Association, tthe UK Partner of the German Institute for Building Biology IBN.
+He is also a director of SE3Design a design led RIBA chartered practice specialising in human-centred, ecological and sustainable design.

 The Building Biology movement is growing with over 6000 architects, doctors, surveyors, material suppliers etc trained internationally to create interiors which promote life within the built environment.
 We believe this course will be a fantastic way to gain an in depth understanding of all aspects of healthy building design.